jupyter/enhancement-proposals/jupyter-notebook-gui-translation/jupyter-notebook-gui-translation.md

 the string doesn't exist in the catalog, then the string passed as the argument to _() is returned.

+In this context, **${base_dir}** refers to the base installation directory for notebook.
+We are assuming that all provided translations will be small enough so that they can be shipped with notebook itself instead of having to be split out into separately installable packages.

 ### HTML Templates
 The majority of the language of the GUI is contained in [html template files](https://github.com/jupyter/notebook/tree/master/notebook/templates)